 Observe the free surface of the liquid when the cylinder remains immobile.
 Gradually increase the angular velocity of the container.
 What can you see?

-A mirror shaped as a rotational paraboloid ideally concentrates a parallel light beam in one point called a focus or image point.
+A mirror shaped as like a rotational paraboloid ideally concentrates a parallel light beam in at one point called a focus or image point.